BrynM/bpmv/README.txt

 */
 bpmv.rtrim ( bush, chars )
 /**
+* Search for a key name in an object or an Array.
+* @param {mixed} q The key you'd like to find.
+* q is mixed because you can use an integer for an Array.
+* @param {mixed} forest The object or Array you'd like to look in.
+* @param {boolean} slender If true, will return a string containing a "local" namespace representation rather than the found value.
+* @return {mixed} Will return the found value or the namespace representation.
+* On failure, will return undefined.
+*/
+bpmv.search ( q, forest, slender )

+/**
 * Serialize an object into a query string
 * @param {mixed} dexter The object you'd like to convert into a query string
 * @return {string} Returns the object converted into a query string.